Stirchley, Birmingham: Political

 In 2018, Stirchley separated from the Bournville Ward to become a ward in its own right.
-It is represented by Councillor Mary Locke of the Labour Party.
+It is represented by Councillor Kamel Hawwash of the Green Party of England and Wales.
+Hawwash defeated incumbent Mary Locke of the Labour Party, who had served since 2016, in the 2026 Birmingham City Council election.
 Stirchley is in the Parliamentary Constituency of Birmingham Selly Oak, represented by Alistair Carns of the Labour Party.

 Until the Local Provisional Order Bill came into effect on 9 November 1911, the area was administered by the King’s Norton and Northfield Urban District Council in the East Worcestershire (UK Parliament constituency) represented by Austen Chamberlain.
 The event, known as the Greater Birmingham Act, required the ancient county boundaries of Staffordshire, Worcestershire and Warwickshire to be changed.
 The former county boundary was the Bourn Brook which separates Edgbaston (Warwickshire), from Selly Oak (Worcestershire).
 Slightly more than 22,000 acres of Worcestershire was transferred to Warwickshire in the extension of the administrative area of Birmingham, and this has grown further with the creation of New Frankley.
 Nearly 50% of modern Birmingham was formerly in Worcestershire or Staffordshire.
 The Evolution of Worcestershire county boundaries since 1844 is complex as a number of enclaves and exclaves were adjusted.
 Documentary references need to be researched under the county of origin.
 An editorial note in the VCH Warwickshire Volume 7 Birmingham refers to the special difficulties created by the change of the county boundaries and states that: "Accounts of the ancient parishes of King’s Norton, Northfield, and Yardley, and the parish of Quinton (in the ancient parish of Halesowen), now within the boundaries of the city, are contained in Volume III of the History of Worcestershire."